gpriya32/nd00333-capstone/starter_file/README.md

 # Capstone Project

-This project is part of the Udacity Azure ML Nanodegree.
+ Capstone project is part of the Udacity Azure ML Nanodegree.
 In this project, I have used Heart Failure Prediction dataset from Kaggle to build a classification model.
 It consist of two models: one using Automated ML and one customized model whose hyperparameters are tuned using HyperDrive.
 The performance of models are compared and deployed the best performing model as a webservice.

 ## Project Workflow